blissman/adobe-concurrent-viewers/readme.md

 By default, this report is set to return the top 2880 values.
 If you're requesting a big data set, this means that times and values can be dropped.
 By increasing this value in ```src/config/report.js``` you can mitigate this by requesting more data points.

+### Limitations

+This CAPI branch currently allows one to pull daily data with CAPI schedules included in the processing and parsing.
+For the moment, monthly data collection will not function owing to changes to the architecture.
+This will be included in a future improvement.

 ## Credits

 Credits go to Adobe for their [Marketing Cloud Javascript SDK](https://github.com/Adobe-Marketing-Cloud/marketing-cloud-javascript-sdk).